 This dilemma is multiplied as the several drainage nullahs are now being utilized for the purpose of waste recycling enterprise.
 Sewerage and waste material collected from within the city is regularly thrown into the nullahs, where usable or recyclable items are separated from the insignificant material.
 A large proportion of this waste is settled inside the nullah thus impeding the water flow and the space for drainage of excessive rainwater in case of flooding.
 This problem is being faced by almost all cities of Pakistan, where there is no sustainable system for waste management.

 With changes in the climate, these unpredicted patterns in the weather are no surprise.
 Pakistan is ranked amongst the worst countries to be affected by this climate change.
 To counter this problem, an evidence-based policy is required.
 There is a dire need to recalibrate urban boundaries along the lines of existing drainage systems.
 The effective use and management of land is the need of hour, in order to counter such potential threats.
 The maintenance and regular cleaning of the drainage channels should be done, together with construction of more drainage channels along the roadside to evacuate water off the roads, as soon as possible.
 Solid waste material must not be dumped into nullahs and drainage channels, and sewerage should be separated from the drainage systems.
 Legislation should be held at the top level to enact effective environmental laws and to ensure their implementation.
 And finally, with climate change ministry finally working in our country, the problem of urban flooding must be discussed as primary topic for policy making under its auspices.
 With these considerations, the system may start budging towards a proper direction, else the loop would start engulfing all in its roll.

-The writer is student of political science.
+The author is a student of Political Science.
 He can be reached at [email protected]